 - Summit a 6250 mtrs - 20,500 ft himalayan peak

-- Learn expedition skills
+- Learn technical climbing skills

 - Trek Markha valley and Kang Yatse